High school (grades 9-12) · Chicago, IL

 What is the racial and ethnic makeup of Yccs-Latino Youth Alternative Hs?

-The largest demographic group at Yccs-Latino Youth Alternative Hs is Hispanic or Latino at 94.8%.
-The school serves a diverse student body in Chicago, IL.
+The largest demographic group at Yccs-Latino Youth Alternative Hs is Hispanic or Latino at 94.8% of enrollment, in Chicago, IL.

 What is the Resource Investment Index for Yccs-Latino Youth Alternative Hs?